 Although fibromyalgia symptoms are often written off as being sleepy, it’s actually a much more serious disorder than it seems.
-With more than 5 million Americans over the age of 18 diagnosed with Fibromyalgia, it’s clear that the fibromyalgia requires more treatment than just taking a nap.
-Finding the right treatment is dependent on the individual, but the risks of not treating Fibromyalgia at all can be devastating and more dangerous.
+With more than 5 million Americans over the age of 18 diagnosed with fibromyalgia, it’s clear that the fibromyalgia requires more treatment than just taking a nap.
+Finding the right treatment is dependent on the individual, but the risks of not treating fibromyalgia at all can be devastating and more dangerous.

 A major risk of leaving fibromyalgia untreated is that symptoms such as chronic pain, fatigue, headaches, and depression, can become excruciatingly worse over time.
 Anxiety and mood disorders can also worsen if you don’t treat fibromyalgia.
 The chances of all or any of these symptoms disappearing or improving on their own, without any treatment or medication, are very slim.
-In fact, these symptoms can also lead to permanent changes in your body.
+In fact, fibromyalgia symptoms can also lead to permanent changes in your body.

 Disruption of Pain Signaling

 It isn’t just the symptoms themselves that can worsen.
 If left untreated, the chronic pain associated with fibromyalgia can lead to permanent changes in the way your body perceives pain resulting in increased sensitivity to stimuli and abnormal pain sensitivity.
 In order to prevent further disruptions in the way your body’s pain-signaling system works, it’s crucial that you seek out treatment for fibromyalgia immediately.